This post was originally published on Aug. 31, 2017, and was updated on April 20, 2021.

 Hiring a professional also means optimizing your website for SEO.
-Today, an estimated 81 percent of shoppers research products and services before they buy.
-But if someone doesn’t see your site on the first page of search engine results pages (SERPs), chances are they won’t go any further.
+Salesforce explains that 72% of buyers start their purchasing journey on Google.
+To take advantage of this, you need to have a website that ranks in Google.
+If someone doesn’t see your site on the first page of search engine results pages (SERPs), chances are they won’t go any further.
 By including SEO, your website can achieve a higher search ranking.
 If that’s not something you know how to do, then the potential added traffic alone is well worth investing in professional website development.

 2. The ROI is worth the initial cost

 Hiring a professional from the start makes sense for many reasons.
 First, an attractive website can help generate more leads and prospective clients.
 In 2020, 51% of small business owners increased the number of online interactions they had with clients.
 A quality website can go a long way in generating online interactions with clients.